awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 To create a full backup of your MySQL database files that can be restored from Amazon S3, use the Percona XtraBackup utility \(`xtrabackup`\) to back up your database\.

-For example, the following command creates a backup of a MySQL database and stores the files in the folder `/s3-restore/backup` folder\.
+For example, the following command creates a backup of a MySQL database and stores the files in the folder `/on-premises/s3-restore/backup` folder\.

 ```
-xtrabackup --user=<myuser> --password=<password> /s3-restore/backup
+xtrabackup --backup --user=<myuser> --password=<password> --target-dir=</on-premises/s3-restore/backup>
 ```

 If you want to compress your backup into a single file \(which can be split later, if needed\), you can save your backup in one of the following formats: